-“Anyway, I’m opening a patisserie around here.
+“Anyway, I’m opening a pastry shop around here.
 Just at the corner, actually.
 It will be mainly about desserts and things like that,”

-“I know what a patisserie is.”
+“I know what a pastries are.”
 She chuckled.

 She noticed his ears were getting red.
 He was cute and a pastry chef?
 That was just adding more good points for him.

 “Would you like to check it out before the grand opening?”
 She blinked and pointed at herself.

 “Me?”
 Zoe pointed at herself questioningly, “Yes!”
 She realized she sounded a little too excited and blushed.